UKCloud/documentation/articles/email/email-how-use-with-app.md

 title: How to use UKCloud's email service with your application
 description: Walks through the process for configuring your application to use our Email and Collaboration service
 services: email
-author: Sue Highmoor
+author: shighmoor
-reviewer: mperry
+reviewer: bchallis
-lastreviewed: 29/10/2019
+lastreviewed: 17/03/2021

 toc_rootlink: How To
 toc_sub1: